lostjared/2D.TileMap/README.md

 What this is:

-This is going to be a simple 2D Tile Map and related code, I am just trying this just for fun and practice.
+This is going to be a simple 2D Tile Map level file format and related code, I am just trying this just for fun and practice.
 It is more just a collection of tools, and ideas.
 Includes a Level Editor, basic game using the maps written in C++17, and some tools written in Rust and a  map viewier.
 Take this project with a grain of salt.